On Policy Evaluation with Aggregate Time-Series Shocks: Conclusion

 \section{Conclusion}

-Aggregate shocks provide a natural source of exogenous variation for unit-level outcomes.
-As a result, they are frequently used to evaluate local-level policies.
-We argue that this exercise has two conceptual steps: aggregation of unit-level data into a time series and analysis of the aggregated data.
-We propose a new algorithm for constructing unit weights that are then used to produce aggregate outcomes.
-In a rich statistical model, we show that our weights approximately eliminate potential unobserved aggregate shocks, leading to a consistent and asymptotically normal estimator.
-After aggregation, we suggest that researchers use OLS regressions to estimate first stage and reduced-form coefficients.
-Importantly these regressions should include other variables that capture the underlying trend in the aggregate instrument.
-We illustrate the performance of the resulting estimator in data-driven simulations that demonstrate its superiority to the conventional TSLS estimator in a variety of practically relevant situations.
-We also provide conditions under which one can use design-based techniques to conduct valid inference.
+Aggregate instruments provide a natural source of exogenous variation for unit-level outcomes.
+As a result, they are frequently used to evaluate the effects of local policies.
+This exercise has two conceptual steps: aggregating unit-level data into a time series and analyzing the aggregated data.
+We propose a new algorithm for constructing unit weights to produce aggregate outcomes.
+We use a flexible statistical model to show that our weights eliminate potential unobserved aggregate confounders, leading to a consistent and asymptotically normal estimator.
+Using data-driven simulations, we demonstrate the superiority of our proposal over the conventional TSLS estimator in various relevant regimes.

-In our analysis, we abstract from several essential aspects of the problem.
-Our model is static and does not allow for dynamic feedback from the policy variable's past values.
-This can be a limitation if we are interested in treatments that can produce long-term effects (e.g., aid policies in developing countries).
-We also impose linearity on the potential outcomes (Assumption \ref{as:pot_out}), which can be restrictive in situations where policy variable takes extreme values (e.g., rainfall).
-Finally, we ignore any measurement issues and say that both outcome and policy variables are directly observed.
-We believe that these limitations can be addressed within our framework and leave such developments for future research.

 \appendixpagenumbering